3 Tips on How to Raise and Educate your Teenager

 3. Communicate and build trust

-Try not to let your teenager become the typical boy or girl who’s always shut in their room with their computer or music…the kid who only comes out to eat or meet up with their friends.
+Try not to let your teenager become the typical boy or girl who’s always shut in their room with their computer or music.
+It’s not healthy that they only come out to eat or meet up with their friends.
 Prevent self-isolation by always promoting family activities at home from the time they’re young.

 During mealtimes, turn off the TV and talk to your kids.
-As them about the things they like, their friends, a person they’re interested…encourage them to share their lives with you without any pressure.
+Ask them about the things they like, their friends, a person they’re interested.
+Furthermore, encourage them to share their lives with you without any pressure.

-Hopefully they’ll learn that in you they have an ally – not an enemy or someone who only offers criticism or punishment.
+Hopefully, they’ll learn that you’re their ally, not an enemy or someone who only offers criticism or punishment.

-Listen to them, guide them, be their father, mother, and best friend.
-Set limits when you should and give freedom when it’s earned – through their maturity and responsible behavior.
+Listen to them, guide them, be their father, mother, and best friend (within reason).
+Set limits when you should and give freedom when it’s earned through their maturity and responsible behavior.

-To conclude, raising teenagers of course isn’t easy, and no one has the perfect instruction manual.
-But we promise you that if you stay optimistic, showing them love and respect, your teen will grow up to be mature and responsible.
+To conclude, raising teenagers, of course, isn’t easy, and no one has the perfect instruction manual.
+Nonetheless, we promise you that if you stay optimistic, showing them love and respect, your teen will grow up to be mature and responsible.

 People who are truly happy understand that in order to go far in life you have to work hard.
 To have good friends you have to be respectful and understanding.
 That level of emotional intelligence and awareness is something that you can help build in your child.

 Last but not least: it’s also important that both parents agree on the education of their children.
-Together, you should jointly promote the same values for the same reasons.
+Together, you should educate your teenager by jointly promoting the same values for the same reasons.